This game is rated PEGI 18

 The game makes use of the PlayStation 5 adaptive triggers and this can be disabled.
 You can select between a toggle or hold for running.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Resident Evil Village or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Resident Evil Village in how they play or their theme.
 These are good alternative games to Resident Evil Village, or are a younger rated alternative for players not ready for PEGI 18 or ESRB MATURE 17+ games.